KAIST-CS220/CS220-Main/README.md

 KAIST CS220
 ===

 Welcome to the `main` repository of CS220.
-This is where you find your H/W resources and ask questions.
+This is where you find resources for the homeworks and in-class activities.
+Also, this is the central place where you can ask questions and discuss with your peers and TAs.

+# Syllabus and Slides

+You should visit [this page](https://softsec.kaist.ac.kr/courses/2024s-cs220/) to see them.

 # FAQs